johnwinans/raspberry-pi-install/README.md

 EOF
 ```

-Press ^D to finish the `cat` command, then copy the same into the root home directory:
+Copy the same into the root home directory:

 ```
 sudo cp ~/.vimrc ~root/